 Total Time: 40 Min

-- 4 tbsp spring onions (white parts), finely chopped
+- 1/4 cup spring onions (white and green parts), finely chopped

-- Prepare the batter.
-In a colander combine grated zucchini and salt and set aside for 10 minutes (while you are chopping herbs).
+Prepare batter: In a colander combine grated zucchini and salt and set aside for 10 minutes (while you are chopping herbs).
 Squeeze the zucchini with your hands to remove excess of liquid.
-Add finely grated carrot (there is no carrot in the original recipe but I like to add a bit of orange color to the otherwise green mixture), coarsely chopped spring onions, dill, parsley crumbled feta cheese and paprika.
-Mix well.
-Add sifted flour and eggs and mix into a homogeneous substance.
+Add the chopped spring onions, dill, parsley, mint, crumbled feta cheese, yoghurt, egg, ground black pepper and mix well.
+Add sifted flour and baking powder and gently combine.

-- Fry the fritters: Preheat a cast iron pan and oil it.
-Make sure the oil does not burn or so would your fritters.
-When a drop of water jumps and sizzles in the pan, you are ready.
-Take a tablespoon of the batter, place on the frying pan and flatten it.
-Repeat to fit in as many fritters as the pan allows.
-Fry until golden brown on both sides shaking the pan now and then.
-Use two wooden spatulas to turn sides as these fritters are rather gentle.
+Fry fritters: Preheat a cast iron pan / non-stick pan on a medium heat and grease it with the vegetable oil.
+Make sure the oil does not burn, or so would your fritters.
+Like with the drop cookies, use a measuring spoon or an ice-cream scoop to drop the fritters in the oil to fit in as many fritters as the pan allows.
+Fry until golden brown on both sides.
+Use two wooden spatulas to flip the fritters, as they are rather gentle while warm.
 Place the cooked fritters on a paper towel to remove the excess of oil.
+Serve warm.